 - Full pre-claim review

-- Full post-claim review
+- Full post-payment review

 Choices 1 and 2 offer a reward for showing compliance with Medicare home health policies.
 Home health agencies participating in choice 1 or 2 will receive an affirmation rate every six months.
 If the rate is 90 percent or greater, subsequent review choices are offered a significant decrease in the claims reviewed for pre- or post-payment review.
 Achieving a 90 percent affirmation rate is extremely important for the future of your organizations as value-based strategies continue to evolve.